 - Design #110 – Layered Merry Christmas Banner SVG – The free cut file (available in my freebie vault—get the password at the bottom of this post).

-This design I saved a couple of ways (all in SVG format).
-The complete banner with all 14 letters is one download.
-You’ll also find a folder with the the SVG saved in 3 parts.
+I saved this design a couple of ways (all in SVG format).
+The full banner with all 14 letters is one download.
+You’ll also find a folder with the SVG saved in 3 parts.
 This is to ease the overwhelm of all the various layers and help my friends with Brother Scan N Cut who need a design all on a 12×12″ mat for ease of use.

 To remove the paper from the mat without tearing or curling, turn the mat upside down on your work surface and gently bend the mat away from the paper while keeping the paper as flat as possible on your table.

 Make sure when cutting the top layer not to throw out the center of the letters R and A. You’ll want to glue them to the second layer.